-Suzanne Oehler, sales & marketing consultant, shares her philosophy for fundraising success:
+We talked with Suzanne Oehler, sales & marketing consultant, shares her philosophy for paperless fundraising success.

 It didn’t make sense to me.
 I was perplexed by fundraising in public schools.
 All these great volunteers, people who really care, working off of archaic manual systems ineffective at mobilizing their “customer base” (students and families) to action.
 It didn’t compute.
 California is in a public education crisis, and the State can’t be counted on to give our kids the education they deserve.
 Someone has to pay for it, so the privately-funded foundations must fill in the chasm of funding.
 They don’t reach high enough, because they don’t see or embrace the tools available to them.